Managing SNMP

 controller-1(config)# snmp-server trap disk-percent 75

-The following is the entry created in /etc/snmp/snmpd.conf file when you configure the trap on the DMF controller:
+The following is the entry created in the /etc/snmp/snmpd.conf file when you configure the trap on the DMF controller:

 monitor -r 30 -I dskPercent .1.3.6.2.4.1.2021.9.1.9.1 > 75